 During the night of December 30, the POWs heard the sound of depth charges exploding in the water.
 The ship arrived at Takao, Formosa, on December 31 and docked around 11:30 AM.
 After arriving at Takao, Formosa, each POW received a six-inch-long, 3/4 inch wide piece hardtack to eat.
 This was the first bread they had since receiving crackers in their Red Cross packages in 1942.
 During the time in the harbor, the POWs received little water.
 From January 1 through 5, the POWs received one meal and day and very little water.
 This resulted in the death rate among the POWs to rise.
 On January 6, the POWs began to receive two meals a day.

-The Enoura Maru was attacked by American planes the morning of January 9, 1945.
+The Enoura Maru was attacked by American planes on the morning of January 9, 1945.
 The POWs were receiving their first meal of the day when the sound of ship’s machine guns was heard.
 The explosions of bombs falling closer and closer to the ship were also heard.
 The waves created from the explosions rocked the ship.

 One bomb hit the ship and exploded in the corner of the forward hold killing 285 prisoners.
 The Japanese would not allow the POWs to remove the dead from the ship’s holds.